Law & Order (franchise): Law & Order: Organized Crime (2021–present)

 Organized Crime follows the cases investigated by former SVU detective Elliot Stabler (Christopher Meloni) as part of the task force within the Organized Crime Control Bureau headed by Sergeant Ayanna Bell (Danielle Moné Truitt).
 The show's focus is on detectives who investigate mobsters and other criminal syndicates.
 On March 31, 2020, NBC ordered a 13-episode season of a then-untitled Special Victims Unit spin-off starring Christopher Meloni as Stabler, now in an NYPD organized crime task force.
 Meloni had previously starred on SVU from 1999 to 2011.
 The show's title was confirmed to be Law & Order: Organized Crime.
 Writer Craig Gore was fired from the series in June following backlash from a social media post.
 When NBC announced its fall schedule on June 16, Organized Crime was the only new show on the schedule, slotted for Thursdays at 10 p.m.
 Eastern.
 Due to filming stoppages related to COVID-19, the season was shortened to eight episodes and premiered on April 1, 2021.
-In May 2021, the series was renewed for a second season.
+At the start of season four, other detectives included characters detective Jet Slootmaekers (Ainsley Seiger) and detective Bobby Reyes (Rick Gonzalez).

+Adapted series

+Law & Order Toronto: Criminal Intent (2024–present)

+A Canadian series based on Criminal Intent was announced in early June 2023.
+On October 16, 2023, the cast names were announced: Aden Young, as Detective Sergeant Henry Graff, Kathleen Munroe as Detective Sergeant Frankie Bateman, Karen Robinson as Inspector Vivienne Holness, K. C. Collins as Deputy Crown Attorney Theo Forrester, Nicola Correia-Damude as Forensic Pathologist Dr. Lucy Da Silva, and Araya Mengesha as tech expert Mark Yohannes.
+The series will have Canadian talent both in front of and behind the camera, including the writing and production departments.
+While the show will be part of the Law & Order universe, it has yet to be determined whether any crossovers will occur.

+The series first season premiered on 22 February 2024, concluded on 16 May 2024, and consisted of 10 episodes.
+In June 2024, it was renewed for a second and third season.
+Production of the second season began in July 2024.